Registration of vehicles in the Belgian environmental zones LEZ

 For the same EURO classes, the Registry-Sticker systematises different rules and environmental tickets in different LEZ

-Due to the diverse regulations and specifications for the EURO emission standards in the respective city/municipality and their LEZ, different entry restrictions for different vehicle types can be applied to the multiple LEZ zones in Belgium.
+Due to the diverse regulations and specifications for the EURO emission standards in the respective city/municipality or region and their LEZ, different entry restrictions for different vehicle types can be applied to the multiple LEZ zones in Belgium.

 The Registry-Sticker has been implemented by Green-Zones in order to have a better understanding of the various regulations and to provide a systematic and comparable overview of the vehicles and EURO emission standards (with or without environmental ticket) permitted to enter the environmental zones over different periods of time.

-Thanks to its registration class (2, 3 or 4), colour (violet, orange, red), validity period (date of first entry and last exit) and city name of the respective LEZ, the Registry-Sticker can systematically display the entry to a LEZ: who, when, where and for how long?
+Thanks to its registration class (2, 3 or 4), colour (violet, orange, red), validity period (date of first entry and last exit) and city name of the respective LEZ, the Registry-Sticker can systematically display the entry to a LEZ: who, when, where and for how long.

-The Registry-Sticker is sent to the customer by Green-Zones as proof of his registration and purchase of the environmental ticket (if required).
+The Registry-Sticker is sent to the customer by Green-Zones as proof of his registration and purchase of the environmental ticket/daily pass (if required).
 There is no obligation of placing it on the vehicle.
 However, it is recommended to store it in the vehicle as it contains important information, as the validity of the sticker can last up to 5 years.

 The Registry-Sticker is not an official Belgian badge